webmaster@klingonska.org http://klingonska.org/ref/loc.html Changed: 2007-07-15, 07:37

-In English places are indicated with adverbs and/or prepositions, this is not the case in Klingon however (which totaly lacks prepositions).
+In the English language places are indicated with adverbs and/or prepositions, this is not the case in Klingon however (which do not have any prepositions).
 To express locative concepts in Klingon one mostly make use of one of the following Type 5 noun suffixes:

-Daq is used to express that something takes place in the vicinity of, inside, or in the direction towards a noun.
-While vo' indicates that something is going in the direction away from the noun.
-Examples:
+-Daq is used to express that something takes place in the vicinity of, inside, or in the direction towards a noun.
+While -vo’ indicates that something is going in a direction away from the noun.
+E.g.

 Klingon uses nouns to express more complex spatial relationships (these words are adverbs in English) this means that for example the word Dat should be interpreted as something like the everwhere place or all places.
 And a phase like Dat qalegh (meaning I see you everywhere) is literally I see you in all places.
 Likewise poSwIjDaq qalegh (meaning I see you to my left) is literally I see you in my left area.